Beijing Olympics Sixth place 2008

 Order of Australia 1997

-Competing in his sixth Olympics at Beijing, a legendary feat, James was awarded the honour of carrying the Australian Flag at the opening ceremony of the games.
-In 2012, Tomkins was inducted into the Sport Australia Hall of Fame, as well as being elected into the IOC’s Athletes’ Commission.
+In his sixth Olympic showing, James was awarded the honour of being Australia’s flag-bearer in the opening ceremony of the 2012 London Olympic games.
+In 2012, Tomkins was inducted into the Sports Australia Hall of Fame, as well as being elected into the IOC’s Athletes’ Commission.